A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-The latter claim also reveals a certain limitation of the argument presented here.
+(\arabic{count2})\stepcounter{count2} The latter claim also reveals a certain limitation of the argument presented here.
 It emphatically does not say that strongly non-local classes violate Bell inequalities; it only says that strongly non-local classes \emph{can} violate Bell inequalities, meaning that some of the strongly non-local distributions do violate the inequalities while others do not.
 In fact, one can explicitly find examples for probability distributions in each of the strongly non-local$^\alpha$ classes (H$_1^\alpha$)--(H$_{14}^\alpha$) (as well as in the strongly non-local$^\beta$ classes (H$_1^\beta$)--(H$_{14}^\beta$)) which \emph{obey} Bell inequalities---and these distributions clearly could be ruled out by more precise arguments.
-However, belonging to the same class, discerning strongly non-local classes which violate the inequalities from those that obey them clearly can\emph{not} be made on a \emph{qualitative} probabilistic level.
-Any improvement of the argument must refer to the specific \emph{numerical values} of the probability distribution in question, so there is no general claim that can be made on the basis of the mere product form; the product form of any strongly non-local class alone does not determine whether Bell inequalities hold or fail.
+However, belonging to the same class, discerning strongly non-local classes which violate the inequalities from those that obey them clearly cannot be made on a \emph{qualitative probabilistic} level.
+Any improvement of the argument must refer to the specific \emph{quantitative} features of the probability distribution in question (or qualitative features on a sub-probabilistic level \footnote{{} \citet[sec.~3.3.2]{Seevinck2008}, generalizing an insight of \citet{Fahmi2002}, provides an example of a subclass of the strongly non-local$^\alpha$ class $(\text{H}^\alpha_1)$ that implies Bell inequalities.
+The defining feature of the subclass is that the factors of the product form that defines $(\text{H}^\alpha_1)$---$P(\alpha \beta | a b \lambda) = P(\alpha | \beta a b \lambda) P(\beta | a b \lambda)$---have the specific functional form $P(\alpha | \beta a b \lambda) = f(\alpha, a,\lambda) x(\beta, b,\lambda)$ and $P(\beta | a b \lambda) = g(\beta, b,\lambda) y(a,\lambda)$, and with these it is easy to derive Bell inequalities.
+Note that specifying the conditional probabilities in this way leaves the product form and hence the central (in\=/)dependences untouched because the functions $f, g, x, y$ are not themselves probabilities, but rather determine values of probabilities.
+Therefore, it seems appropriate to say that indicating the functional form of conditional probabilities is \enquote{a qualitative characterization on a \emph{sub}-probabilistic level} and that the possibility of such additional characterizations does not speak against my claim that I have provided the strongest possible consequences of the violation of Bell inequalities on a qualitative probabilistic level.
+In contrast to the probabilistic level, which is connected to laws and causation and thereby to the question of locality, it seems unclear, however, whether this sub-probabilistic level has a physical or metaphysical meaning. } ), so there is no general claim that can be made on the basis of the mere product form; the product form of any strongly non-local class alone does not determine whether Bell inequalities hold or fail.